The Best Things to Do in Thassos in Winter

 It is no wonder locals gather here from many nearby villages.
 You can find anything from fruits, vegetables, fish, meat, and nuts to clothes and utensils.

-Although the winter version of the marketplace is less fabulous than in summer, it still attracts many locals.
+Although the winter version of the marketplace is less fabulous than the summer, it still attracts many locals.

 Giola in Winter